MasterCevin/easy-installer/README.md

 # Use
 ---------------------------------------------------------------------------------------------------------------------------------

+question_options
-- Description: Question to choose an option out of a list --> Answer will be stored in $answer
+Description: Question to choose an option out of a list --> Answer will be stored in $answer
-- question_options
+  - header

-- Required varriables:
+Required varriables:
 - optionscount          --> The number of available options.
 - option0               --> The option name that will be displayed in the list.
 Replace "0" with the number of the option.

 ---------------------------------------------------------------------------------------------------------------------------------

+- question_yn
 - Description: Question to choose either y (yes) or n (no) --> Answer will be stored in $answer
-- question_yn

 - Required varriables: